Fill your College Details

 }

-// Creating a header node with no meaningful data (e.g., data = -1)
+// Creating a header node without any meaningful data (data = -1)

 list->header = create_node(-1);